marcesher/learn/continuous_delivery/gene_kim_devops_meetup.md

 - this is the flow through the value stream
 - Understand the flow of work
 - Always seek to increase flow
-- Never unconsciously pass defects downstream
+- Never consciously pass defects downstream
 - never allow local optimization to cause global degradation
 - Achieve profound understanding of the system